 The area is often used for hunting and photography.

 Wood products

 In the Grassland State, no wood products are available.
-In a Shrubland State, the site may grow large numbers of mesquite trees and these can be cut for firewood and barbecue.
+In a Mixed Brush Complex, the ecological site may grow large numbers of mesquite trees and these can be cut for firewood and barbecue.